EXCHANGE COMMUNICATIONS GROUP LTD

-The personal data that Exchange processes relates to its staff, clients and suppliers.
+The personal data that Exchange processes relates to its employees, clients and suppliers.

-This policy sets out Exchange’s commitment to ensuring that any personal data, including special category personal data, which Exchange processes is carried out in compliance with Data Protection Law.
-Exchange is committed to ensuring that good data protection practice is imbedded in the culture of our staff and our organisation.
+This policy sets out Exchange’s commitment to ensuring that any personal data, including special category personal data, which Exchange processes, is carried out in compliance with Data Protection Law.
+Exchange is committed to ensuring that good data protection practise is embedded in the culture of our employees and our organisation.

 ‘Data Protection Law’ includes the General Data Protection Regulation 2016/679; the UK Data Protection Act 2018 and all relevant EU and UK data protection legislation.

 This policy applies to all personal data processed by Exchange and is part of Exchange’s approach to compliance with Data Protection Law.
-All Exchange staff are expected to comply with this policy.
+All Exchange employees are expected to comply with this policy.